speedapi/info/amogus-tutorial/README.md

-This is a tutorial on how to write an AMOGUS-based API client for an imaginary article publishing service with **Typescript** and **Webpack**.
+This is a tutorial on how to write an AMOGUS-based API client for an imaginary article publishing service with **TypeScript** and **Webpack**.
 Hopefully by the end of it you're going to be able to apply certain key concepts to your actual service.
 > All `npm` commands in this tutorial are going to be invoked with `pnpm` - a drop-in replacement that doesn't waste disk space.
 I recommend that you use it too, but you don't have to.

 ## Step 1.
 Creating a project and downloading the necessary tools